MCP TypeScript SDK (V2)

 await server.connect(transport);

-For local, process‑spawned integrations (Claude Desktop, CLI tools), use StdioServerTransport:
+For local, process-spawned integrations, use StdioServerTransport:

 const server = new McpServer({ name: 'my-server', version: '1.0.0' });